Samir-Sell/Google_Earth_Engine_Apps/App_Tutorial/README.md

 }
 ```

 You should be able to run the program and have a functional band math calculator with a simple user interface.
+To publish your app, click the "Apps" button in the code editor page.
+Then click the "New App" button and choose a name and press "publish".
+The app will take a few minutes to come online and then you can navigate back to your "Apps" page and click on your live app.
+Voila!
+You have just made a simple functioning Google Earth Engine app.